iZarrios/.dotfiles/README.md

-# This is the dotfiles for my linux enviroment
+# This is the dotfiles for my linux environment
 This directory utilizes the GNU `stow` binary

 ## Installing GNU stow (debian based)